Tyler Toffoli: Los Angeles Kings

 To begin the 2013–14 season, the Kings assigned Toffoli to their AHL team in Manchester.
 On November 9, in his third game since being recalled to the NHL with Manchester linemate Linden Vey, Toffoli scored two goals and one assist in Los Angeles' 5–1 victory over the Vancouver Canucks, the first three-point game of his NHL career.
 Toffoli then contributed another two-goal performance, including the eventual game-winner, against the St. Louis Blues, on December 2 in a 3–2 Kings victory.
 The game-winning goal marked his fourth in 14 games since he had been recalled from the Monarchs.
 Toffoli was a key contributor in the playoffs and would go on the win the Stanley Cup, assisting on Alec Martinez's Stanley Cup winning goal in 2OT of Game 5.

 In the 2014–15 season, Toffoli played a majority of the season with Jeff Carter and Tanner Pearson on a line dubbed "That 70s Line" because all three wore numbers in the 70s.
 During the 2014–15 season, on January 9, 2015, Toffoli was diagnosed with mononucleosis, forcing him to miss six games before rejoining the lineup on January 31 against the Chicago Blackhawks.
 He scored his first career NHL hat-trick on February 12 in the Kings' 5–2 victory over the Calgary Flames.

-During the 2016–17 NHL season, Toffoli suffered a left knee injury, forcing him to miss 19 games.
+During the 2016–17 season, Toffoli suffered a left knee injury, forcing him to miss 19 games.
 He underwent successful surgery on April 25.
 On June 7, 2017, the Kings signed Toffoli to a three-year, $13.8 million extension, with an annual average of $4.6 million.

-On February 15, 2020, Toffoli became the first player in league history to record a hat-trick in an outdoor game when the Kings defeated the Colorado Avalanche 3-1 during the 2020 NHL Stadium Series.
+On February 15, 2020, Toffoli became the first player in league history to record a hat-trick in an outdoor game when the Kings defeated the Colorado Avalanche 3–1 during the 2020 NHL Stadium Series.
 The game was played at Falcon Stadium in Colorado Springs, Colorado.

 Vancouver Canucks

 However, 2 days later, Toffoli was traded by the Kings to the Vancouver Canucks on February 17, 2020, in exchange for Tim Schaller, Tyler Madden, a 2020 second-round pick, and a 2022 conditional pick.
-Toffoli found success on the Canucks' top line alongside J.T.
-Miller and Elias Pettersson, putting up 10 points in 10 games, including six goals.
+Toffoli found success on the Canucks' top line alongside J. T. Miller and Elias Pettersson, putting up 10 points in 10 games, including six goals.
 When the NHL season resumed for the playoffs, Toffoli would suffer a high-ankle sprain in Game 1 of the qualifying series against the Minnesota Wild.
 He wouldn't return to the lineup until August 25, 2020, in time for Game 2 of the second-round series against the Vegas Golden Knights.
 Toffoli contributed a goal and two assists in his return to the lineup as the Canucks tied the series.
 However, he had just one goal the rest of the series as the Canucks bowed out in seven games.
 Despite the Canucks having traded for Toffoli, the team's general manager, Jim Benning, did not attempt to re-sign him.